Preventing Fire Damage in NYC & Long Island: 10 Essential Tips for Home and Business Owners (2026)

-1. Install Smoke Alarms
+1. Install and Maintain Smoke Alarms

-2. Have a Fire Escape Plan
+2. Create and Practice a Fire Escape Plan

-3. Check Wiring Regularly
+3. Check Electrical Wiring Regularly

-4. Be Careful with Flammable Materials
+4. Store Flammable Materials Safely

-5. Keep a Fire Extinguisher on Hand
+5. Keep Fire Extinguishers Accessible

 6. Avoid Overloading Electrical Outlets